• Buy From Us

 There Are Different Types of Bisexual People

-Some bisexual people may attracts to one gender more than the others, or they may also attracts different genders in different ways.
+Some bisexual people may be attracted to one gender more than the others, or they may also attract different genders in different ways.

 1. Heterosexual-Leaning Bisexual